shuklabhay/stereo-sample-gan/paper/main.md

 A kick drum's "defining" characteristics include:

-1. A transient “click” at the beginning of the generated audio incorporating most of the frequency spectrum
+1. A transient: The “click” at the beginning of the generated audio incorporating most of the frequency spectrum
-2. A sustained, decaying low frequency specific "rumble" following the transient of the sample
+2. A fundamental: The sustained, decaying low frequency "rumble" after the transient
 3. An overall "decaying" nature (spectral centroid shifts downwards)
-4. Ample variability between decay times
+4. Ample variability between decay times for each sample

 <img alt='Features of a Kick Drum' src="static/kick-drum-features.png" width="350">
 <p><b>Fig 1:</b> <i>Visualization of key features of a kick drum.</i></p>